AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Create a course - Advanced workflow {#createacourseadvancedworkflow}

 1. Log in to Adobe Learning Manager as an Author, as only authors have the rights to create courses.
-Now, on the Getting Started page, click **[!UICONTROL Create Courses]**.
+Now, on the Home page, select **[!UICONTROL Create Courses]**.
+The Courses Catalog page opens and a list of courses appear.
+2. Select **Add** on the upper right.
+A page opens to create a new course.
-1. On the **Course Overview** page, enter the name of the course.
-Now, enter a short description for this course, which is displayed on the course card.
+3. Enter a name for the course and a short description.
+This description is displayed on the course card.
 This description must not be more than 140 characters.
 Then enter the detailed overview for the course, which is displayed on the Course Details page.
 The description must not exceed 1500 characters.
-1. To make your course available in other languages, click Add New Language from the upper-left corner of the page.
+4. To make your course available in other languages, click Add New Language from the upper-left corner of the page.
 Select the language or languages in which you want to make your course available.
 Click **[!UICONTROL Save]**.
 For more information, see [Add content for different languages](/help/migrated/authors/feature-summary/content-library.md).
-1. **Modify course settings**-
+5. **Modify course settings**-

-   1. On the Course Settings page, choose a skill for the course.
+   a.
+On the Course Settings page, choose a skill for the course.
 From the Skill drop-down list, choose the required skill.
 Then, from the Level drop-down list, choose the required level.
-   1. Choose the course skills, level, and set the credits for the skill.
+   b.
+Choose the course skills, level, and set the credits for the skill.
 Add more skills, if required.
-   1. Add the custom compliance labels to the course, if required.
+   c.
+Add the custom compliance labels to the course, if required.
 See [Add compliance labels to course/learning path/certification](/help/migrated/authors/feature-summary/courses.md#add-compliance-labels-to-courselearning-pathcertification).
-   1. From the **Enrollment Type** drop-down list, choose the type of enrollment.
+   d.
+From the **Enrollment Type** drop-down list, choose the type of enrollment.

    The following are the types of enrollments: